noabospam/abospam/README.txt

 Copy it to a location in sys.path, mailman's bin directory seems to be a reasonable place, at least on Debian 8 "Jessie" this should work:

-  cp update_banlist.py /usr/lib/mailman/bin
+  cp update_banlist.py /usr/lib/mailman/bin/

 After this you can start it via withlist:

   withlist --lock --quiet --run update_banlist <listname> <banlist file>

-Do let it operate on all the mailing lists on your server you can run it as:
+To let it operate on all the mailing lists on your server you can run it as:

   withlist --lock --quiet --run update_banlist --all <banlist file>